 Series of inter-regional dialogues on high seas governance in Africa

-The first meeting of the second series of “Inter-Regional Dialogues on High Seas Governance” organised by STRONG High Seas project partner IDDRI and the Abidjan Convention Secretariat in the framework of the STRONG High Seas project was held online on June 22, 2021.
-It provided a space for stakeholders from the Southeast Atlantic and Western Indian Ocean regions to informally discuss high seas governance in the context of the future treaty on the conservation and sustainable use of marine biodiversity in areas beyond national jurisdiction (BBNJ treaty).
+On July 22nd, 2021, and February 22nd, 2022, the STRONG High Seas project and the Abidjan Convention Secretariat organised the second series of dialogues, providing a space for stakeholders from the Southeast Atlantic and Western Indian Ocean regions to informally discuss high seas governance in the context of the BBNJ treaty negotiations.

-This expert meeting focused on the future relationship of the BBNJ treaty with existing regional bodies and frameworks and on the potential role of such bodies in the designation, implementation and monitoring of area-based management tools and marine protected areas .
+Participants discussed the future relationship of the BBNJ treaty with existing regional bodies and frameworks and on the potential role of such bodies in the designation, implementation and monitoring of area-based management tools and marine protected areas.
 Examples of this future relationship were taken from existing regional organisations, such as the Sargasso Sea Commission.